micktwomey/gamecraft-mk-iii/README.md

 ## Running the Code

-If you want to run against the staging db with your local code a neat trick is to eval the Heroku config variables.
+If you want to run against the heroku db with your local code a neat trick is to eval the Heroku config variables.

 In bash: